slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 meterpreter >
 ```

-Of course, now that the attackers have gotten a shell they can perform all sorts of malicious activities like for example running the infamous _Mimikatz_ module to get NTLM hashes etc.
+Of course, now that the target machine is compromised they can perform all sorts of malicious activities like for example running the infamous _Mimikatz_ module to get NTLM hashes etc.

-This stage is known as the **Post-Exploitation** phase.
+This stage is known as the **Post-Exploitation** phase where the attackers perform various actions on the target machine so as to accomplish their initial goal(s).

+This may include installing other implants, achieving persistence so that the implant survives a reboot, confidential data exfiltration, keylogging, pivoting etc.

 ## A working demo of the attack
 Here is a working demo of the attack in question which is successfully able to bypass Cylance Smart AV: